PDBe-KB/pisa-analysis/README.md

 [PISA-Lite documentation](https://www.ebi.ac.uk/seqdb/confluence/pages/viewpage.action?spaceKey=PDBE&title=Interaction+and+interfaces+-+assemblies)

-The process requires to set two path environment variables for PISA:
+To make your life easier when running the process, you can set two path environment variables for PISA:

 An evironment variable to the binary 'pisa':